dafny-lang/dafny/docs/VerificationOptimization/VerificationOptimization.md

 Dafny contains two distinct ways to describe what might be stored in a machine word in other programming languages.

 * The `int` type denotes the unbounded mathematical integers.
-A subtype of `int` can be used to represent the subset of integers that can be represented in a machine word of width _n_.
+A newtype based on `int` can be used to represent the subset of integers that can be stored in a machine word of width _n_.

 * The `bv`_n_ type denotes bit vectors of width _n_, which can be used to represent a subset of $2^n$ of the integers.